-The Chapter Historian and/or Historical Committee are appointed by the President-Elect in conformance with the chapter bylaws and shall be a member who is interested in collecting historical data.
-Duties of the Chapter Historian shall include the following:
+The Chapter Historian and/or Historical Committee is appointed by the President-Elect.
+Responsibilities of the Historian/Historical Committee typically include:

-- A. Request long-time members to write their versions of the industry and its progress.
-These could be in the Historian's file and shown at CRC. - B. Take pictures of chapter functions and, if possible, of old air conditioning and refrigeration installations in the chapter area, for inclusion in records and for programs. - C. Check with the chapter secretary for the availability of chapter items of historical nature. - D. If the chapter is in a metropolitan area, try to get a member to furnish library space for artifacts and historical materials for chapter use. - E. Attend each CRC, and report chapter's progress to the Regional Historian for comparison with other chapters. - F. Prepare chapter history starting with the chapter historical questionnaire furnished by Headquarters. - G. Update historical records yearly. - H. Provide the chapter newsletter editor something about chapter history and progress to include in the newsletter when appropriate. - I. Prepare a display for a chapter meeting at least once a year.
+- A. Requesting Chapter Historians to interview presidential and long-time members to provide in writing or on audio tape memories of industry history and its progress for inclusion in records, at the CRC and/or on the chapter's website - B. Taking pictures of chapter functions and, if possible, of old air conditioning and refrigeration installations for inclusion in eNewsletters, records and programs - C. Checking with the chapter past and present officers for the availability of chapter items of a historical nature - D. Attending the CRC including the History workshop and reporting the chapter's progress to the Regional Historian for comparison with other chapters - E. Providing the chapter eNewsletter editor articles about chapter history and progress to include in the eNewsletter - F. Updating historical records annually, including updating the location of chapter property